theRealAph/ScopeLocals/README.md

   }
 ```

+In this example, `run()` binds `x` and `y` to the results of
+evaluating `expr1` and `expr2` respectively.
+While the method `run()`
+is executing, any calls to `x.get()` and `y.get()` return the values
+that have been bound to them.
+The methods called from `run()`, and any
+methods called by them, comprise the dynamic scope of `run()`.

-Note that the declarations of ScopeLocals `x` and `y` have an explicit
+(Note 1: the declarations of ScopeLocals `x` and `y` have an explicit
 type parameter.
 This allows us to make a strong guarantee that if any
 attempt is made to bind an object of the wrong type to a ScopeLocal
-we'll immediately throw a ClassCastException.
+we'll immediately throw a ClassCastException.)

-Also, the declarations of the ScopeLocals `x` and `y` have the usual
+(Note 2: `x` and `y` have the usual Java access modifiers.
+Even though
-Java access modifiers.
-Even though a scope local is passed to every
+a scope local is implicitly passed to every method in its dynamic
-method in its dynamic scope, a method will only be able to use get()
+scope, a method will only be able to use get() if that ScopeLocal's
-if that ScopeLocal's name is visible to that method.
-So, sensitive
+name is visible to that method.
+So, sensitive security information can
-security information can be passed through a stack of non-privileged
+be passed through a stack of non-privileged invocations.)
-invocations.

 ### A simple example